We use reported questions to talk about questions that people have asked.

 Later that day, Lucy met her friend Steve…

-In your notebok, write each of the direct questions and the corresponding reported questions.
+Let’s look at the direct questions and the corresponding reported questions together.
 What changes do you notice in each one?